“Silent majority or loud minority?” asks Anagha Srikanth as she explores our report on how the political system fortifies white male minority rule.

 Following the historic election of Kamala Harris as Vice President, Reflective Democracy Campaign Director Brenda Choresi Carter released a statement.

-Lakshmi Gandhi discusses the findings from our Confronting the Demographics of Power: America’s Cities for Supermajority News.
+Lakshmi Gandhi discusses the findings from our report, Confronting the Demographics of Power: America’s Cities, for Supermajority News.

-Anagha Srikanth talks with Campaign Director Brenda Choresi Carter about our report on Confronting the Demographics of Power: America’s Cities for The Hill.
+Anagha Srikanth talks with Campaign Director Brenda Choresi Carter about our report, Confronting the Demographics of Power: America’s Cities, for The Hill.

 Rhonda Stewart used data from our Tipping the Scales report in her article “How Black female prosecutors are challenging the status quo and fighting for reform”.

-Mallory Noe-Payne of WVTF talks to Campaign Director Brenda Choresi Carter as part of a discussion on Black Americans are representation at elected positions of all levels.
+Mallory Noe-Payne of NPR talks to Campaign Director Brenda Choresi Carter as part of a discussion on Black Americans are representation at elected positions of all levels.